gcappon/awesome-diabetes-software/README.md

 - - -

-If you have any question about this opinionated list, do not hesitate to contact me via email [@gcappon](giacomo.cappon@unipd.it) or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me via email giacomo.cappon@unipd.it or open an issue on GitHub.